NWACC Eagle Welcome | NorthWest Arkansas Community College

 • Feel free to invite a family member or friend to join you during Eagle Welcome.

-View the information below to learn about checking in and what to expect during the Eagle Welcome event, session description, resource fair stations and how to check out.
+View the information below to learn about what to expect during the Eagle Welcome event.

 About the Sessions